FilipeFit/accounts-service/README.md

-# customer-service
+# Account-Service
-A microservice to handle customers
+A microservice to handle accounting in the Sensedia Demo

 ## Running the application
-This Application is ready to run in containers, the image can be built using the command: docker build -t customer-service .
+This Application is ready to run in containers, the image can be built using the command: docker build -t account-service .

-This application contains a .env file containing the necessary environment variables that it needs to run
+This application contains is able to run with a .env file containing the necessary environment variables that it needs to run the environments are described below

 It's also possible to change the variables using environment variables during the container start up, the variables available are the